Midwest Road Trips

 After touring the Lincoln Borglum Visitor Center, visit the Sculptor’s Studio (open seasonally) to see the 1/12th scale model of Mount Rushmore as Gutzon Borglum originally envisioned the monument.
 Borglum used this studio from 1939 until his death in 1941.

-If you the time, attend a ranger program.
-Topic vary by day and the visitor center offers a schedule of programs.
-Be sure and stop at a small parking lot along South Dakota Highway 244 for the profile of George Washington.
+If you have the time, attend a ranger program.
+Topics vary by day, and the visitor center offers a schedule of programs.
+Be sure to stop at a small parking lot along South Dakota Highway 244 for the profile of George Washington.

-The Presidential Trail offers visitors a closer look of the memorial to examine the details of the carvings.
-The .6-mile trail features 422 steps and meanders though the trees.
-Get different vantage points of the monument along its path.
+The Presidential Trail offers visitors a closer look at the memorial and the details of the carvings.
+The .6-mile trail features 422 steps and meanders through the trees, offering different vantage points of the monument along its path.

 Mount Rushmore National Monument offers a Junior Ranger Program for all ages.
 I found several different activity books from the smallest rangers (4 to 5 years old) to adults.

 My kids, ages 8, 12 and 13, enjoyed racing along the Presidential Trail.
-With an active group of kids, short hikes are a must for us, afterwards we celebrated with Thomas Jefferson ice cream.
+With an active group of kids, short hikes are a must for us.
+Afterward, we celebrated with Thomas Jefferson ice cream.

 Note: Pets aren’t allowed at the Memorial outside of the parking garage area.
-There are pet waste bags at several areas in the parking area.
+However, pet waste bags are available in several areas of the parking area.

 Guide to Junior Ranger Badges